Automation ends confusion and doesn’t need to cost a lot

 The Rush to i-Pods® and i-Pads®

-Just a few years ago there was a big movement away from touch-screen remote controls to ipod remotes that had more “hard” buttons.
+Just a few years ago there was a big movement away from touch-screen remote controls to programmable remotes that had more “hard” buttons.
 People appreciated the slim, ergonomic design that gave tactile confirmation of button location.
 Now there is almost a manic rush to get the i-Pad®, i-Touch®, or smart phone to do everything.

 Well, OK then.
 Aspen Home Electronics can do that.
 Several of the companies we work with have developed interface applications for these devices.
 We can design a system that best suits your equipment and control needs.